notadeejay/rbc-training/data/Week 1 Day 2/01__Intro To Lecture__Lecture.md

 ## Objectives

 By the end of this class, you should be able to:
-- translate a wirefame into a basic HTML document using a code editor
+- Translate a wirefame into a basic HTML document using a code editor
-- use semantic tags and explain why they are preferable over a non-semantic tags
+- Use semantic tags and explain why they are preferable over a non-semantic tags
-- demonstrate consistent indentation and explain why this is important to developers
+- Demonstrate consistent indentation and explain why this is important to developers

 ## Teacher Notes